 Local markets sell fresh local products like fruits, vegetables, and flowers every day.
 Anchovies, herbs, and spices are ever-present in the local outdoor markets.
 Local cheese and bread are in every pastry store for connoisseurs.
 Local wines add cheer to meals.

 Olive oil and olives are in many dishes.
 Most are Mediterranean dishes.
 Cornucopias of tomatoes, aubergines, peppers, onion, and garlic give extra flavor to dishes.
 The coastline offers a bounty of locally-caught seafood.
 We recommend scallops, oysters, and mussels, which are sustainable choices that you can find at most beach restaurants.

 The French Riviera includes cities that belong to France and the glamorous independent Principality of Monaco.
 The following are the list of the main French Riviera cities along with their own links for each travel guides:

 The Principality is known for its luxurious and extravagant lifestyle.
 The plush hotels, grand casino, lovely parks, and heritage sites make this independent city-state one of the favorite destinations in the French Riviera.

-See our travel guide for more.
+See our Monaco travel guide.

 A true Mediterranean jewel, Nice is rich in history, heritage, and culture.
 With its famous promenade along the coast, beaches, and luxurious hotels, this city is a must in everyone’s vacation list.